惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 To halt the progression of the condition, Mateo underwent a bone marrow transplant six months after his diagnosis.
 While the procedure aimed to stop the disease, both the underlying condition and the intensity of the treatment have left him facing profound physical challenges.
 Mateo has since lost his vision, speech, hearing, and motor control, and now receives all of his nutrition and medications through a feeding tube.

 "Seeing our active, bright boy in this state has been a profoundly difficult and heartbreaking experience," Mr Morales Torres said.
-"Despite all the challenges and sadness our family refuses to stop fighting to improve his quality of life.
-We refuse to stop fighting for Mateo's quality of life."
+"Despite all the challenges and sadness our family refuses to stop fighting to improve his quality of life."

 The heartbreak is compounded by the genetic nature of X-ALD, an X-linked recessive trait caused by mutations in the ABCD1 gene.
 Because it is hereditary, the diagnosis has cast a long shadow over the rest of the family.

 "When Mateo was born he wasn't part of that routine test that can pick up the condition," his father said.
-"My younger son Tomas also has the gene and can develop the condition so he needs to have tests.
+"My younger son Tomas also has the gene and can develop the condition so he needs to have a brain MRI every six months.
 My daughter can be a carrier but we don't know yet.
+She had a DNA test a few weeks ago and we are still waiting for those results.
 We do know it came from the children's maternal grandfather.
 But no one really knew or asked questions about it."

 Had Mateo been born later, the condition might have been caught sooner.
 Following landmark policy changes, Australian Health Ministers agreed in late 2024 to add X-ALD to the national newborn bloodspot screening program for male babies, a program that was officially expanded to include all female newborns by December 2025.